clevertree/paradigm-threat-site/app/chronology/christ/astrology.md

-two demon possessed men (I bet their names were Castor and Pollux) [(Matthew 8:28-34)](http://www.biblegateway.com/bible?passage=Matthew+8:28-34) Castor and Pollux are also explicitly mentioned in [Acts 28:11](http://www.biblegateway.com/bible?passage=Acts+28:11) — "After three months we put out to sea in a ship that had wintered in the island.
+two demon possessed men (I bet their names were Castor and Pollux) [(Matthew 8:28-34)](http://www.biblegateway.com/bible?passage=Matthew+8:28-34) Castor and Pollux are also explicitly mentioned in [Acts 28:11](http://www.biblegateway.com/bible?passage=Acts+28:11) — "After three months we put out to sea in a ship that had wintered on the island.
 It was an Alexandrian ship with the figurehead of the twin gods ** Castor and Pollux**."

 The allegorical Jesus story continues to parallel the passage of the seasons of the year.
 I'll quickly skim through it.